phantombuster/legacy-docs/nick.rst

     nick.fill(selector, inputs [, submit], callback);

-Fills form inputs with given values and optionally submits it. inputs are referenced by their name attribute.
+Fills form inputs with given values and optionally submits it.
+Inputs are referenced by their name attribute.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.